 Simple Vehicle Glass Damage

 If the damage to your vehicle is limited to only one piece of glass, there’s no need to first contact ICBC.
 You can go straight to an ICBC Glass Repair Network facility, and they will liaise directly with ICBC.
-If more than one piece of glass is damaged, make a claim over the phone using the numbers above.
+If more than one piece of glass is damaged, make a claim over the phone using the numbers above. - Stay updated on your claim status

 After submitting your claim, stay updated on progress on the ICBC website here, with either your BC license plate number, driver license or ICBC claim number.
 In some cases, the claims representative working on your case may need additional information such as photos, documents, etc. You can view your assessed responsibility, current location of damaged vehicle, an overview of your coverage and deductible, and the contact information of your claim representative.